amborepraveen8-debug/Projects/README.md

 # Assignments

-This repository contains all the data science algorithms
+This repository contains all the data science algorithm examples.